dereksweet/react-native-sweet-record/README.md

 ### Examples

 To see some production level usage of the library, please see the [**src/models/**](https://github.com/dereksweet/ComedyCompanion/tree/master/src/models) folder for "The Comedy Companion" project.
 There are 4 models within that exhibit, between them, all of the major features of react-native-sweet-record.
-You'll see examples of how to properly use dates, arrays, hashes, and even other models, as field types.
-If it can be serialized in JSON, then react-native-sweet-record can manage that shit.
+You'll see examples of how to properly use dates, arrays, hashes, and even other nested Sweetmodels, as attributes.
+If it can be serialized in JSON, then react-native-sweet-record can manage it.